mohd-muzamil/mohd-muzamil/README.md

 <!--**mohd-muzamil/mohd-muzamil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 ### Hi, I'm [Muzzu](https://mohd-muzamil.netlify.app)

-coDe💻 ruN🏃 wOrKoUt🏋️‍♂️ hIkE⛰️ baSketbAll:basketball_man:
+[about me](https://mohd-muzamil.netlify.app/) coDe💻 ruN🏃 wOrKoUt🏋️‍♂️ hIkE⛰️ baSketbAll:basketball_man:

 - :scroll: Master of Computer Science (MCS), Dalhousie University, Canada
 - :chart_with_upwards_trend: I’m currently working on my master's thesis which is on visual analysis of mobile sensing data to correlate it with mental health.